3 Projects

 Then use scripts to prepare and organize your data - never modify it by hand.
 This way, you can go always go back to the raw data in case anything changes in your preparation steps.

-Intermediate and output data can be sorted into input/
+Output data can be sorted into output/ folders and

 Keep track of where the raw data comes from, how it was generated, by who, when,